 Hyperpigmentation is a harmless but common skin condition that is characterized by darker patches.
-Normally, parts of the skin appear darker than the normal color of the surrounding skin.
+Usually, parts of the skin appear darker than the standard color of the surrounding skin.
 It occurs when melanocytes become overactive.
-Melanocytes are skin cells which are responsible for the production of melanin.
+Melanocytes are skin cells that are responsible for the production of melanin.
 When melanocytes become overactive, they end up producing high amounts of melanin and result in darker skin patches.
 Note that skin discoloration can affect people of all ages.
 However, it’s more prevalent in women who are in menopause and those in post-menopause.

 - 2 Aging and the Skin

 - 3 Skin Discoloration During and After Menopause

 - 5 The Epidermis